 Pick the Right Paint Sheen for Your Project

 Which sheen best suits the spot that you need to paint?
 Our Interior Designer Jillian Fritz weighs in on picking the right sheen below.
 She notes, “Each company will have slightly different names for their available paint sheens.
-This information is based on Benjamin Moore products.”
+This information we’ve provided is based on Benjamin Moore products.”

-- Ceiling: Ultra Flat – It’s very important to use an ultra flat sheen to hide imperfections on your ceiling.
+- Ceiling: Ultra Flat – it’s very important to use an ultra flat sheen to hide imperfections on your ceiling.

 - Walls have two options:

-- Matte finish – It’s very important to use a high quality matte finish product to ensure you get a washable finish.
+- Matte finish – it’s very important to use a high quality matte finish product to ensure you get a washable finish.
 The bonus of a matte vs eggshell is that it hides more imperfections—great for large walls!

-- Eggshell – Slight sheen to provide a washable finish without being too shiny.
+- Eggshell – slight sheen to provide a washable finish without being too shiny.